-ENGL 2193 American Literature Since 1865 3 cr.
+ENGL 2193 American Literature Since 1865

-Sem: S

-3 Lec.
-Hrs / week

 Prerequisite: ENGL 1123 English Composition II with a grade of "C" or better.
 This course provides an introduction to significant works in American literature spanning the genres of fiction, drama, poetry, and prose since 1865.
 Students analyze and respond to reading selections in writing, through class discussions, and through individual projects.